The wonderful world of positional encoding

 July 1, 2024

-“Interestingly”, standard dot-product attention mechanism1 is unaware of element’s positions within a sequence: Outputs are a weighted average of inputs according to their inter-similarity.
+“Interestingly”, standard dot-product attention mechanism1 is unaware of element’s positions within a sequence2: Outputs are a weighted average of inputs according to their inter-similarity.
 Unless encoding positional information somehow, we could forward the input sequence in a permuted order and the output would be the same.
-Order, however, is a key piece of information for sequential data2.
+Order, however, is a key piece of information for sequential data3.

 1 The heart 💙 of the transformer architecture

-Today, we look at the two most influential ways of encoding positional information into the transformer architecture:
+Today, we look at the most influential ways of encoding positional information into the transformer architecture:

 Before we start, let’s review a couple of obvious approaches that might seem to do the trick good-enough, but don’t work well in practice.
 This is a nice exercise to surface some desirable properties of positional encodings.